katre/katre.github.io/beanstalk/index.md

 5. A letter from the servant's home: they miss him and want him to return
 6. A letter to a rival cloud giant: the servant is a spy!

-encounters: lots of servants, Mildred
+Encounters: lots of servants (2d6), Mildred

 #### Armory